Rahul8991/AudioStemmer/README.md

 Ongoing Project on sentiment analysis...

 About:<br>
-<b>POWER STRIP</b> is a tool used to analyze music, audio messages, textual content etc by harnessing NLP algorithms, providing a wide range of applications in music industry, social media and other related fields for enhancing user experience. <br>
+<b>POWER STRIP</b> is a tool used to analyze music, audio messages, textual content etc by harnessing NLP algorithms, providing a wide range of applications in music industry, social media, stock and crypto market and other related fields for enhancing user experience. <br>

 <img src="images/Audio-Waveforms-Featued-Image.jpg">